Internal Nextcloud on a Raspberry PI with SSL

 Then try mounting again.

-Adjust /etc/fstab and /boot/cmdline.txt to use btrfs instead of ext4
+Adjust /etc/fstab and /boot/cmdline.txt to use BTRFS instead of ext4

 sudo sed -i 's/ext4/btrfs/' /mnt/etc/fstab